heiko123abc/UZDoomNewLauncher/libraries/wxWidgets/docs/x11/readme.txt

 bug reports or comments to the wxWidgets users list.
 Information on how to subscribe is available from www.wxwidgets.org.

+wxWidgets/X11 doesn't come with any guarantee whatsoever.
+It might crash your hard disk or destroy your monitor.
+It doesn't claim to be suitable for any special or general purpose.

 Status
 ======